Body Dysmorphia And Its Relationship With Eating Disorders

 They Cannot Be Convinced By Normal Means

-Other people with BDD may realise –often having been told many times – that others do not perceive them to have a disfigurement; however, the perceived defect remains very real to them personally3.
+Other people with BDD may realize –often having been told many times – that others do not perceive them to have a disfigurement; however, the perceived defect remains very real to them personally3.

 Because people with BDD are so consumed with thinking about an aspect of their appearance, they often spend a lot of time either examining the perceived defect or trying to disguise it2.